-Under the supervision of the Wellness Manager, the Dietician screens and assesses participant nutritional status.
-Uses pertinent data to plan and implement appropriate nutrition interventions and communicates the same to the interdisciplinary team to ensure the nutritional needs of participants are met, including those participants who are considered to be high risk.
+Under the supervision of the Manager of Rehabilitation & Nutrition Services, the Dietitian screens and assesses the nutritional status of PACE-RI participants.
+The Dietitian uses pertinent data to plan and implement appropriate nutrition interventions and communicates the same to the interdisciplinary team to ensure the nutritional needs of participants are met, including those participants who are considered to be high risk.
 Provides direction to staff involved in providing food service to participants, oversees dining at the PACE center and monitors staff to ensure appropriate diet orders are being followed.

 - Monitors food service delivery and food service areas providing direction to staff involved as necessary to ensure that quality and sanitation standards are consistently met.